Palmdale Regional Medical Center

 Palmdale Regional Medical Center is a private hospital located in Palmdale, California.
+It is one of five member hospitals of Southwest Healthcare.

+The facility includes a rehabilitation center, 190 acute care beds, inpatient and outpatient surgery, a primary stroke center, cardiac services, and a 24-hour emergency department.
+The facility also features a 35-bed emergency department, the largest in the Antelope Valley area, and a heliport (FAA LID: 50CN).

+The hospital is 320000 sqft, and provides 775 jobs to the area.
+It opened with 127 beds, with another 44 beds approved to be added 8 months after opening.
+The hospital will be able to expand to 239 beds at maximum development.

 This hospital was the most expensive hospital project Universal Health Services has ever undertaken at US$200 million.
-Adjacent to the hospital itself is a 60000 sqft medical office tower, called the Palmdale Medical Plaza.
+Adjacent to the hospital is a 60000 sqft medical office tower, called the Palmdale Medical Plaza.
 The hospital complex will also feature apartment housing for those who need assisted living.
 The hospital complex is 34.17 acre.